pimsmath/m2pi.ca/content/home/organizers.md

 We are excited to announce an open call for individuals interested in joining the Organizing Committee for Math to Power Industry 2024 (M2PI2024).
-We are seeking enthusiastic and dedicated mathematicians, scientists, and industry professionals to help shape and drive this successful program.
+We are seeking enthusiastic and dedicated members of the PIMS Network to join the dedicated team which has made this event a success since 2020.

 ### What is Math to Power Industry?